Towson Tigers football: Under Gordy Combs (1992–2008)

 In April 2007, offensive lineman Jermon Bushrod became the fourth Towson football player drafted by an NFL team when he was selected by the New Orleans Saints in the fourth round.
 Bushrod was a three-time all-conference selection in the A-10.

 In 2007, the Atlantic-10 Football Conference became the Colonial Athletic Association and the Tigers entered the season with high expectations.
 Towson was ranked in the top 25 in the pre-season and got off to a 2–0 start.
 But, a rash of injuries took their toll and Towson finished with a 3–8 record.

 Senior linebacker Brian Bradford had a stellar season in 2007 when he finished second in the nation with 149 tackles in 11 games.
 In addition to earning first team All-CAA notice, he was a consensus first team All-American.

 In 2008, the Tigers celebrated their 40th anniversary with an explosive passing game and a difficult schedule.
 In the season opener, the Tigers achieved a milestone when they played Navy in Annapolis.
 Before a crowd of 31,613, the Tigers battled the Mids on nearly even terms in the first half before Navy pulled out a 41–13 victory.

 While Schaefer seemed to break a record every week, the Tigers had a difficult time defensively.
 A third team All-CAA pick, Schaefer led the CAA in passing yards (3,286) and yards of total offense (3,288).
 He set school career records for pass completions (1044), pass attempts (1610), completion percentage (.648) and passing yardage (11,644).
-He finished his career ranked eighth among the NCAA FCS all-time passing leaders.
+He finished his career ranked eighth among the NCAA Division I FCS all-time passing leaders.

-Senior Marcus Lee, his favorite target, set an NCAA FCS record by catching at least one pass in all 45 games of his career.
+Senior Marcus Lee, his favorite target, set an NCAA Division I FCS record by catching at least one pass in all 45 games of his career.
 Lee ended his career as Towson's all-time leader with 225 catches for 2,389 yards with 13 touchdowns.

 The Tigers finished the 2008 season with a 3–9 record and a 1–7 mark in the CAA.

 For only the third time in program history, there was a coaching change after the end of the season.
 Rob Ambrose, a 1993 Towson graduate who was an assistant coach at the University of Connecticut for seven years, was introduced as Towson's new coach.